Our Staff at Camp Big Sky

 From left: Richard Sandza, Kristy Burt, and Chris Corona.

 The thing to know about Kristy is that she really, really likes to be outside.
 She likes playing outside, from the time she was a child pretending to survive in the wilds of her back yard woods in Ohio, to inventing games with campers at High Trails Ranch for Girls.
 She likes to eat outside, whether that be a homemade meal eaten in the back yard, or a curry concocted over a campfire in the back country.
 She likes working outside, cutting down trees to help mitigate fire in the Colorado front-range, and building trails in Alaskan wilderness areas.
 She likes learning outside, from the smallest grasses while in an ecology course at Colorado State University to the largest mammals while in a study abroad program in Tanzania.
 She likes to exercise outside, from playing or coaching soccer for most of her life, to teaching skiing in the winter here at Big Sky.

 You may recognize Kristy’s face from the time she drove the school bus or guest taught at Ophir School or at an event at the WMPAC.
 Kristy has loved her time so far in Big Sky and she can’t wait to continue to spend time outside in Big Sky this summer with everything that Camp Big Sky has to offer.
-This is Kristy’s third summer with Camp Big Sky.
+This is Kristy’s fourth summer with Camp Big Sky.

 Chris Corona, Camp Big Sky Assistant Director